bitbound/ScreenCapture/README.md

 ## Quickstart (register)

+These will register `IScreenCapturer` and `IBitmapUtility` as Singleton services.

 ### Using Dependency Injection:

 ```
 using Bitbound.ScreenCapture.Extensions;

 services.AddScreenCapturer();
 ```

 ### Using Hosting Extensions:
 ```
+using Bitbound.ScreenCapture.Extensions;

 await Host
 	.CreateDefaultBuilder(args)
 	.ConfigureServices((IServiceCollection services) =>